-Public education in the United States today.
-Examines contemporary purposes and practices in relation to historical trends and philosophical issues.
-Discusses organization, financing, and operation of local school districts. \mathbf{Sp}
+Provides an overview of public education in the United States today.
+Explores contemporary purposes and practices in relation to historical trends and philosophical issues.
+Covers organization, financing and operation of local school districts.
+Sp

 ED213 Advanced Instructional Techniques in Reading